kayakyakr/logger-roger/README.md

 ### Launch Hasura

 - PG has to be fully up before Hasura can start.
-If console cannot connect, kick over hasura.
+If console cannot connect, kick over hasura container only.

 ### Launch App